mymy209/python-1/README.md

 1. Declare and define the function
 2. Call the function

-Most of the times, data we use in applications are not static and mutate -- we use variables to make it easier to handle these data!
+Most of the times, data we use in applications are not static and mutate -- we use variables to store and handle these data!

 Just to get started, let's declare some variables
 ```python